jmcvetta/jmcvetta.github.io/source/_posts/2013-08-30-continuous-integration-for-go-code.markdown

 ---

-Using a [continuous integration](http://en.wikipedia.org/wiki/continuous_integration) (CI) pipeline is a good practice at for software projects.
+Using a [continuous integration](http://en.wikipedia.org/wiki/continuous_integration) (CI) pipeline is a good practice for any software project.
+CI lets a developer know immediately if they commit changes that break any unit tests, or decrease test coverage.

 Let's look at how to set up a CI pipeline for open source software written in [go](http://golang.org).
 All the services mentioned here are free (like beer)